-Figure 5.20: Event portlet
+Figure 5.22: Event portlet

-Figure 5.21: Calendar portlet
+Figure 5.23: Calendar portlet

-Plone enters events into the calendar portlet (see Figure 5.21 on the preceding page).
+- Using the "Events" tab on the main navigation bar, you can reach an overview list of past and future events. - The "Events" portlet (see Figure 5.22) lists each of the next five coming events.
+For each event, you will see a title, place, and beginning date.
+If you hold the mouse cursor over the title, the beginning lines of the event's description will appear. - Plone enters events into the calendar portlet (see Figure 5.23).
 The title of the portlet informs you as to which month is currently displayed.
 It also contains links to the preceding and following months; the current month is displayed by default.
-The current day is highlighted with an orange frame.

-Days for which at least one event has been planned are highlighted in the calendar and serve as links to a list which contains all events taking place on that day.
-You will also see any events planned for a given day, listed with starting and ending times, and titles, when holding the mouse cursor over the date.

-If you would also like your computer's calendar to record the event, you can download calendar files in iCal- and vCal-formats (iCalendar/vCalendar) in the view display among the item actions for an event.
+The current day is highlighted with an orange frame. - Days for which at least one event has been planned are highlighted in the calendar and serve as links to a list which contains all events taking place on that day.
+You will also see any events planned for a given day, listed with starting and ending times, and titles, when holding the mouse cursor over the date. - If you would also like your computer's calendar to record the event, you can download calendar files in iCal- and vCal-formats (iCalendar/vCalendar) in the view display among the item actions for an event.